genepi/imputationserver/docs/create-reference-panels.md

 ```
 ## Create m3vcf files

 m3vcf files are used to store large reference panels in a compact way.
 Learn more about the file format [here](https://genome.sph.umich.edu/wiki/M3VCF_Files).
-For hg 38, `--mychromosome` must be added, since chromosomes are coded as chr1 to chr22.
+For GRCh38/hg38, `--mychromosome` must be added, since chromosomes are coded as `chr1` - `chr22`.

 ```sh
 for chr in `seq 1 22` X.nonPAR X.PAR1 X.PAR2